rw4523/IS4523_TAScripts/MQ_Scripts/README.md

 # Module Quiz Scripts
 Used for making/using `.xlsx` files in the format that BlackBoard's quiz machine accepts

-Written in Python 3 (Does not work in 2.7)
+Written in Python 3 (Does not work in 2.7), on a Windows 10 PC.
+Works with Mac/OSX if using Anaconda-Navigator/JupyterNotebook (Python 3) version.
+(I hope).

 ### MQ_Feedback.py:
    * Reads in the `.xlsx` file that stores the `LO`'s and `Ans.Loc.`'s of each question.
 Outputs it in the format below for questions missed
+     * Please note that this script **ONLY** works with `.xlsx` and maybe `.xls` files. `.csv` will likely not work.
    * Will prompt for file name (i.e.: `quiz 1.xlsx`) , and which row that `Quiz Questions` starts on (i.e. if `Quiz Questions` is on row 20, enter `20`)
+   * for the `directory` value, please enter the file path to where the Module Quizz excel files are located.
    * Because multiple questions might have the same Learning Objective, make sure to copy the output into a Notepad first and combine the Answer Locations of the questions under the same Learning Objective.
  ```
       This is where the LO looks like